 The Glacier is the most accessible area of the Columbia Icefields.
 You can walk right up to it.
 But it is losing about five metres of ice per year due to climate change.
 There are signs marking the location of the glacier in certain years.

 Bow Summit and Peyto Lake, Banff

 This roadside stop, located inside Banff National Park, doesn’t appear to offer the immediate vistas of the waterfalls or the glaciers you have already passed.
 You have to work a little harder for this one.
 Hike along Timberline Trail, which is a steep uphill climb on a paved trail.

-As you walk through the forest, the pines were so fragrant and smelled like Christmas.
+As you walk through the forest, notice how the pines are so fragrant and smell just like Christmas.
 The trail is short, however, and suddenly the views open up around you.
-Standing atop Bow Summit, you have an almost 360-degree view of Peyto Lake and surrounding valley.
+Standing atop Bow Summit, you have an almost 360-degree view of Peyto Lake and the surrounding valley.

 Banff Gondola and Sulfur Mountain

 Take in a bird’s eye view of Banff National Park, chance upon views of bighorn sheep and explore history on top of Sulfur Mountain.
 You can walk or bike the 5.6-kilometre Sulphur Mountain trail that takes 3 hours OR you can do what I did and take the 5-minute gondola to the Upper Terminal and hike the 1.1km trail to the summit.

 Unless you are a very experienced hiker, take the gondola, you’ll get some fantastic views!
 The hike to the top from there is pretty easy; it is mostly boardwalk and stairs.
 The top is called Sanson’s Peak and was a weather observatory since 1903 and was the site of the Cosmic Ray Station until 1978.